About

 Trained as in clinical psychology and neuropsychology including evidence-based therapies: CBT, ACT, DBT, & mindfulness.

-Worked on uncovering the neurological underpinnings of emotion processing in Schizophrenia using EEG
+Worked on uncovering the neurological underpinnings of emotion processing in Schizophrenia using EEG.

 Foundational education in fundamental theories of psychology, psychometric assessments, and research methods.